 Can Dogs Have Cinnamon?

-If you’re wondering whether dogs can eat cinnamon, the short answer is – yes.
+If you’re wondering: can dogs eat cinnamon, the short answer is – yes.
 Unlike nutmeg, which can cause hallucinations and seizures in canines, cinnamon is non-toxic for dogs.
-The all-around favorite seasonal spice will not harm your pooch, unless ingested in large quantities.
+The all-around favorite seasonal spice will not harm your pup unless ingested in large quantities.
+That means you shouldn’t feed your dog cinnamon with a tablespoon, which is not the greatest idea with any spice imaginable.

-However, even if your dog happened to break into the pantry and gorged themselves on cinnamon, the consequences should not be fatal.
-Too much cinnamon can cause vomiting and diarrhea, but nothing that should make you go into full panic mode.
+However, even if your dog happened to break into the pantry and gorged themselves on cinnamon, the consequences won’t be fatal.
+Too much cinnamon might cause vomiting and diarrhea, but nothing that should make you go into full panic mode.
+So if your dog ate cinnamon in moderate amounts, there’s no need to rush to a vet.

-The primary concern with giving your dog cinnamon is that they’ll accidentally inhale it.
+Do your best not to allow your dog to accidentally inhale cinnamon or other spices.
 Inhaling powdered cinnamon can lead to irritation, choking, and difficulty breathing, so keep your spice stash away from your dog’s reach.
 On the other hand, a whiff of a cinnamon stick won’t bother your four-legged baby, so no need to get rid of that potpourri bowl!

 The Good and The Bad